Rahul5429/Amazon-clone/README.md

 # Amazon-clone
-This is created by using HTML and CSS
+This is created by using HTML and CSS by RAHUL KUMAR